 Continuing Nursing Education

-The maximum number of hours awarded for this Continuing Nursing Education activity is 20.25 contact hours.
-California Board of Registered Nursing Provider approved by the California Board of Registered Nursing, Provider Number 13485, for 20.25 contact hours.
+The maximum number of hours awarded for this Continuing Nursing Education activity is 16.25 contact hours.
+California Board of Registered Nursing, Provider Number 13485, approved for 16.26 contact hours.

 Accreditation Council for Pharmacy Education (ACPE)